AntoineTurmel/nightingale-tools/README.md

 This repo is a set of tools for Nightingale.

+## buildbot
-buildbot: It's a bash script to compile Nightingale and upload nightlies if there are changes on a branch of the repo.
+It's a bash script to compile Nightingale and upload nightlies if there are changes on a branch of the repo.
 You have to configure it by editing config.sh

 Be sure to install expect if you want to use stored password for sftp/rsync